Venezuela's Maduro tightens pressure on opposition

 Christopher Torchia, The Associated Press

-CARACAS, Venezuela -- The arrest of a top opposition leader in Venezuela unleashed fears of a wider crackdown on Thursday, even as members of the opposition issued renewed calls for weekend protests in a monthslong campaign to oust President Nicolas Maduro.
+CARACAS, Venezuela -- The arrest of a top opposition leader in Venezuela unleashed fears of a wider crackdown on Thursday, even as members of the opposition issued renewed calls for weekend protests in their campaign to oust President Nicolas Maduro.

 The Wednesday arrest of Edgar Zambrano, vice-president of the opposition-controlled National Assembly in Venezuela, was the latest move in a protracted, increasingly murky struggle between two camps vying for support of the military, which has seen some defections but whose loyalty to Maduro has preserved his grip on power.